Marker Logo

 The Bellefontaine Spring & House Marker image.
 Click for full size.

-Photographed By Thomas Smith, March 31, 2023
+Photographed by Thomas Smith, March 31, 2023

 2. The Bellefontaine Spring & House Marker

 County.
-Marker is on North Main Street south of First Street, on the left when traveling south.
+It is on North Main Street south of First Street, on the left when traveling south.
 The marker hangs on north side of Frederico's Restaurant.
 Touch for map.
 Marker is at or near this postal address: 114 N Main St, Waterloo IL 62298, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on April 8, 2023.
 It was originally submitted on April 4, 2023, by Thomas Smith of Waterloo, Ill.
-This page has been viewed 99 times since then and 34 times this year.
+This page has been viewed 742 times since then and 54 times this year.
 Photos: 1, 2. submitted on April 4, 2023, by Thomas Smith of Waterloo, Ill. • Devry Becker Jones was the editor who published this page.

 m=219744